rparak/Object_Detection_Synthetic_Data/README.md

-# Analysis of Object Detection using Different Types of Datasets
+# Analysis of Training Object Detection Models using Different Types of Datasets

 Create readme file during the june.